mckennapsean/dissertation/content/07-reflect.md

 implied progress of a scrollbar.
 Otherwise, stories may showcase this progress in a variety of ways.
-A common way is to represent steps with dots such as the stepper in _S-4_, and another method utilizes numbers or text for story steps like in _S-6_.
+A common way is to represent steps with dots such as the stepper in _S-4_, and another method utilizes numbers or text for story steps as in _S-6_.
 Authors also use visualization to convey story progress, such as a path on a small multiple map as utilized in _S-18_.
 These progress widgets can also be combined with button input for navigation.